waffle-iron/simmer/readme.txt

 == Description ==

-Simmer is a recipe app on the WordPress platform for people who love to create or market products with food & drink media.
 We all love the simple, human act of sharing how to prepare a favorite meal.

-**Standardized Recipe Data for the Semantic Web**
+Simmer enables WordPress users to quickly and easily publish their recipes with minimal hassle.
+With a focus on the key areas necessary for a great recipe publishing experience, Simmer stays lightweight and easy to use and doesn't get bogged down by 101 half-baked features.

+**Elegant UI**

-Add ingredients, step-by-step instructions, sub-headings, structured cook times, and a lot more all within a simple, user friendly, drag and drop interface.
-Reorder with ease, and think critically about how you’re compiling content for your target audiences every step of the way.
+Add ingredients, step-by-step instructions, sub-headings, structured cook times, and a lot more all within a simple, user-friendly, drag and drop interface.

-**Simplicity**

-Simmer seamlessly fits within the existing structure and style of WordPress, so you'll barely notice it’s even a 3rd party plugin.
-Our team of leading user interface (UI) experts continually works to polish every part of the overall user experience for our customers as a part of our active, frequent release schedule, ensuring Simmer will always remain fluid, secure, and as close to flawless as we can achieve.
+**Built for Discovery**

+Simmer automatically bakes semantic structure and [schema.org](http://schema.org) microdata in to the core of every recipe you publish.
+This allows Google to standardize and serve your recipes across a variety of devices and platforms.

+**Easily Extendable**

+Simmer is built with developers in mind.
+Utilize the many actions and filters detailed in the [Developer API](http://develop.simmerwp.com) to customize Simmer to fit any project.
+Or, check out the official [Extensions Library](https://simmerwp.com/extensions/) to find an extension that meets your needs.
+Check back often as new extensions are always being developed!

+**Follow Simmer's development on [Github](http://github.com/bwdinc/simmer/)**

 == Installation ==